nickel-lang/organist/README.ideal.md

 You can use Nixel to generate a CI configuration.
 This is extremely handy if you want to test some non-trivial matrix of platforms/configuration.

-Only Github actions is supported at the moment, but we plan to add more options soon.

 > TODO: Document

 ### Development services